 The recruits' responses have made a visible difference.
 "The captain said he can see an immediate difference in the behavior of the recruits," says Valdí.
 "They are much less disobedient and much more responsive after this event than before."

 Another change is evident at the end of the training.
 The graduation ceremony for new recruits is now held at a church.
 Because so many of the recruits have begun personal relationships with Jesus, the graduation ceremony is now also a worship service.

 The captain has asked Valdí to give the presentation to navy recruits in other cities, and there is also a possibility of the outreach spreading to the air force and the army.
-"This is the beginning of our military ministry in Brazil," says Hank Hornstein, who leads Campus Crusade in Brazil.
+"This is the beginning of our military ministry in Brazil," says Hank Hornstein, who leads Cru in Brazil.